seacode/gmacs/examples/smbkc_18/doc/smbkc.md

 \begin{table}[ht]
 \centering
-\caption{The 1978/79 to 2015/16 directed St. Matthew Island blue king crab pot fishery.
+\caption{Fishery characteristics and update.
+Columns include the 1978/79 to 2015/16 directed St. Matthew Island blue king crab pot fishery.
 The Guideline Harvest Level (GHL) and Total Allowable Catch (TAC) are in millions of pounds.
 Harvest includes deadloss.
 Catch per unit effort (CPUE) in this table is simply the harvest number / pot lifts.
 The average weight is the harvest weight / harvest number in pounds.
 The average CL is the average of retained crab in mm from dockside sampling of delivered crab.
 Source: Fitch et al 2012; ADF\&G Dutch Harbor staff, pers. comm.
-Note that management (GHL) units are in pounds, for conserving space, convertion to tons is ommitted.}
+Note that management (GHL) units are in pounds, for conserving space, conversion to tons is ommitted.}
 \label{tab:smbkc_fishery}
 \begin{tabular}{lrrrrrrrr}
   \hline